author: niplav, created: 2024-01-29, modified: 2025-02-08, language: english, status: draft, importance: 3, confidence: possible

-In which I investigate whether not masturbating makes my mind clear.
+In which I investigate whether not masturbating makes my meditations better.
+It doesn't, and instead plausibly makes them worse65%.

 First, I load both meditation data and masturbation data (using my loading code from here):